kabeh2/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+      ⁃ React is a Javascript library - a tool for building UI components.
+      ⁃ It solves the issue of heavy use of the DOM with it’s own virtual DOM to manage state and only make changes when necessary.
+      ⁃ Component based development - very modular code ⁃ You can use Javascript via JSX

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?
+      ⁃ Break the UI Into a Component Hieararchy
+      ⁃ Build a Static Version in React
+      ⁃ Identify the Minimal Representation of UI State ⁃ Identify Where your State Should Live
+      ⁃ Add Inverse Data Flow

-- [ ] Describe state.
+- [x] Describe state.
+      ⁃ An object that determines how that component renders and behaves.
+Allows you to create components that are dynamic and interactive.

-- [ ] Describe props.
+- [x] Describe props.
+      ⁃ Props are state set by parent and passed to child components and they are fixed throughout the component.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?
+      ⁃ A function is said to have a side effect if it tries to modify anything outside it’s body.
+It is an impure function.
+Modifies state outside it’s scope.
+      ⁃ You sync effects in a React component to state or prop changes via Lifecycle Hooks/Methods

 ## Project Set Up

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add PM as collaborator on Github.
+- [x] Add PM as collaborator on Github.
-- [ ] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
+- [x] Clone your OWN version of Repo. **(Not Lambda's by mistake!)**
-- [ ] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
+- [x] Create a new Branch locally: `git checkout -b <firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
+- [x] Change directories into `./starwars` (`cd starwars`) and run `yarn install` or `npm install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
+- [x] Once you have installed the _node_modules_, run `yarn start` or `npm start` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [x] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
       Follow these steps for completing your project.
-- [ ] Implement the project on this Branch, **committing progress & changes often.**
+- [x] Implement the project on this Branch, **committing progress & changes often.**
-- [ ] Push commits: `git push origin <firstName-lastName>`.
+- [x] Push commits: `git push origin <firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [x] Add your Project Manager as a Reviewer on the Pull-request.
-- [ ] PM then will count the HW as done by merging the branch back into master.
+- [x] PM then will count the HW as done by merging the branch back into master.

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

 - [ ] Fetch a list of Star Wars characters from the [Star Wars API (or SWAPI)](https://swapi.co/) and render them to the screen.
 - [ ] Follow the documentation to learn how to fetch a list of "people".
 However, don't spend _too_ long on this.
 Here is a link for you to follow if you've looked around the docs for about 15 minutes or so and haven't found where to go - [Secret Link to Awesomeness 🤫](https://swapi.co/documentation#people).
 - [ ] Set the data you fetch to state.
 - [ ] Map over the list and render a component for each character on the page.